Oswaldo Cabrera Player Props: Yankees vs. Angels

 - In 14 games played this year, he has not hit a home run.

-- In three games this year, Cabrera has picked up an RBI, with more than one RBI once.
+- Cabrera has driven in a run in three games this year (21.4%), including one multiple-RBI game.

-- He has scored a run in four of 14 games so far this year.
+- He has scored a run in four of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.